patrickasafe/inventories-products-orders-manager/README.md

 # Welcome to my **Inventories, Orders and Products Manager**, made on Django/Python and React/Typescript

-This is my personal project aiming to improve my Django/Python and React/Typescript skills by creating an APP that helps to manage inventories, by adding or removing products from those inventories through orders.
+This is a personal project aiming to improve my Django/Python and React/Typescript skills by creating an APP that helps to manage inventories, by adding or removing products from those inventories through orders.

-## INSTALLATION PATH
+## **INSTALLATION PATH**

 1. Download the zip, or type: git clone https://github.com/patrickasafe/inventories-products-orders-manager.git

 2. Just open the projects root folder with VSCode, press [CTRL + Shift + P] and click on "Remote-Containers: Reopen in Container"

-## USER PATH
+## **USER PATH**

 1. Open the App

 2. Select the page on layout options: "Products", "Inventories" or "Orders".

-## **THINGS TO DO**

 ### BACKEND OVERALL PROGRESS:
 ____________